rust-lang/book/src/ch07-00-managing-growing-projects-with-packages-crates-and-modules.md

 of detail you have to keep in your head.

-A related concept is scope: the nested context in which code is written has a set of names that are defined as “in scope.”
+A related concept is scope: the nested context in which code is written has a set of names that are defined as “in scope”.
 When reading, writing, and compiling code, programmers and compilers need to know whether a particular name at a particular spot refers to a variable, function, struct, enum, module, constant, or other item and what that item means.
 You can create scopes and